SeisoLLC/easy_infra/docs/Terraform/index.rst

 Terraform
 =========
 HashiCorp's Terraform is a tool for defining your Infrastructure as Code (IaC).
-The easy_infra project includes Terraform to support its use in CI/CD pipelines.
-You can use easy_infra to execute Terraform commands on an up-to-date version of the program.
+The easy_infra project includes Terraform to support its use, both locally and in CI/CD pipelines.
+You can use easy_infra to execute Terraform commands, and of the program.
 As part of the terraform execution, security checks available from `Checkov <https://www.checkov.io/>`_, `tfsec <https://tfsec.dev/>`_, and `Terrascan <https://www.accurics.com/products/terrascan/>`_ are performed to assess your terraform code.

 Use Cases